mxjp/gluon/docs/reference/components.md

 # Components
-In gluon, components are functions that return any type of [supported content](elements.md#content).
+In rvx, components are functions that return any type of [supported content](elements.md#content).

 === "JSX"
 	```jsx